walterg7/security-operations-center/README.md

 ## **Objective**

 The goal of this lab is to learn cybersecurity in the lens of both the blue team and the red team (purple teaming).
-We will set up a purposefully weak environment via VirtualBox.
+We will set up a purposefully weak environment via Oracle VM VirtualBox.
 We will use the following:
 - pfSense router for network segmentation and firewall
 - Security Onion and Splunk for our SIEM + IDS/IPS